openoms/bitcoin-tutorials/backups/coldcard.md

 ## ColdCard single seed multi-location backup scheme
 Original idea by [@KollerTobias](https://twitter.com/KollerTobias) and [@21isenough](https://github.com/21isenough/).
 Documentation of Coldcard backups: <https://coldcardwallet.com/docs/backups>
-The scheme only works if the seed is not locked down to a passphase:
+The scheme only works if the seed is not locked down to a passphrase:
 <https://coldcardwallet.com/docs/passphrase>
 In this case the passphrase is not tied to a PIN, but needs to be written in the CC every time the wallet is opened.

-The ColdCards should be stored uninitialized, best to be freshly acquired in the tamper resistant package from the manufacturer (<https://coldcardwallet.com>) to minimize the risk or evil-maid and supply-chain attacks.
+The ColdCards should be stored uninitialized, best to be freshly acquired in the tamper resistant package from the manufacturer (<https://coldcardwallet.com>) to minimize the risk of evil-maid and supply-chain attacks.

 ---
 ### Components grouped together by the requirement for a full restore